jsverse/transloco/projects/ngneat/transloco-persist-translations/README.md

 export class AppModule {}
 ```

+Note that you should **not include** the default loader to make it work.

 You can also use an async storage.
 For example, let's install [localForage](https://github.com/localForage/localForage) and use `IndexedDB`:

 ```ts